gn0mesort/vkfl/README.md

 ## Usage

-Once dependencies are installed, the easiest way to include vkfl in a project is as a Meson subproject.
+Once dependencies are installed, the easiest way to include VKFL in a project is as a Meson subproject.
 This can be done by placing a copy of this repository under your `subprojects/` directory and adding the following to your build file.
 If you're using C++ simply add the following to your `meson.build`: